 It is both a sorcery staff and a weapon, and turns faith into attack power and provisions for sorcery.

-While this does imply that there were no knights to receive such a gift after Sulyvahn became Pontiff, this is an odd point to make when the weapon has been stored in the cathedral.
+While this can imply that there were no knights to receive such a gift after Sulyvahn became Pontiff, this is an odd point to make when the weapon has been stored in the cathedral.
 If Sulyvahn had purged the knights, why not also throw away their spear, especially with its reliance on faith?
 This is not a tool that a sorcerer would normally utilize, yet he nonetheless keeps it safely locked away within a security chest in the building where he currently operates.
 Either he fears someone discovering it, or he has a personal attachment to this “useless” item.
 This combined with its specific period of origin leads to but one conclusion: Sulyvahn was the creator and donator of this staff spear, back when he was still a young sorcerer; he won’t throw it away even now because it is something he made, a show of his skill.

 Just examine the weapon’s quality.
 Despite taking clear inspiration from Gwyndolin’s original staff, the metalwork looks plain, uneven, and misshapen compared to the smooth lines, precise symmetry and ornate details of the original.
 One can plainly see which was expertly crafted by a professional artisan and which was cobbled together by a rank amateur.
 It is difficult to imagine this quality of gift coming from an Irithyllian aristocrat or Lothric royal, especially when the intended recipient was Gwyndolin specifically — he is the only sorcerer of the order, and it was clearly modeled after the ones depicted in statues if not his staff from DS1.
 But for a young sorcerer far from home and lacking in smithing skill and resources, such a crude gift is feasible.
 Before he had any power, Sulyvahn hoped of securing the favor of those who did, and he evidently succeeded considering that the Allfather used the staff from that point onward.